cldwalker/previewradio-pedestal/README.md

 1. Search for an album you know.
 2. Click on it.
-3. Sit back and enjoy preview clips of albums related to that album via iTunes.
+3. Sit back and enjoy preview clips of related via iTunes.
+When an album finishes, it should automatically transition to the next one.

 ## Comparison to Sinatra

-A [diff is a thousand words](#TODO) or less.
+A [diff is a thousand words](https://github.com/cldwalker/previewradio-pedestal/commit/229f1904b69bf428668532663c9b23aa13ade119) or less.
 The original app had 150 lines, 4 endpoints, 3 views and 4 javascript files.
 The pedestal service ended up:

 * functionally equivalent to the sinatra one
 * with about the same line count